 * UNAIDS director says ending AIDS is possible by 2030

 * By 2015, $22 to $24 billion a year needed to fight AIDS

 By Kate Kelland

-LONDON, July 16 (Reuters) - New HIV infections and deaths from AIDS are decreasing, the United Nations said on Wednesday, making it possible to control the epidemic by 2030 and eventually end it “in every region, in every country”.
+LONDON, July 16 (Reuters) - The United Nations said on Wednesday new HIV infections and deaths from AIDS were decreasing, making it possible to control the epidemic by 2030 and eventually end it “in every region, in every country”.